-Look at the things influencers are sharing.
+Look at the things influencers in your space share.
+Then, it’s simple.
 Create similar content.
 If it’s good enough for the influencers in your industry, then it’s important.

 SlideShare kind of falls into its own category of online content.
 It’s a hugely popular site, and there are slide decks for just about every industry out there.
-Search for your industry, and find the most popular decks.
-From there, create content that builds on the popular topics or that presents your unique commentary.
+Search for your industry or a related topic (like “Food” for example) and find the most popular decks.
+From there, create content that builds on popular topics or presents your unique commentary.

 There are a few ways you could get inspiration from YouTube.
-The one that works the best is to find the most popular videos from your industry, which could be how-to videos, trend videos, news videos, or whatever.
-Then look for those with views, comments, and other engagement, and you’ll have the topics you should be focusing on with your content.
+The one that works best is finding the most popular videos from your industry, which could be how-to videos, trend videos, or news videos.
+Look for those with views, comments, and other engagement, and you’ll have inspiration for the content (and topics) you should concentrate on.

 I’ve followed influencers in the online industry, and the comments they get can lead to content gold.
 Again, influencers don’t have time to answer every question.
-That’s where you can come in.
-And for some reason, influencers on Instagram get a lot of comments.
+That’s where your meaningful content comes in.

 Use the discussion as inspiration.
 You also could use the interview as a piece of content, but always get permission before you do that.

-This is the same basic idea as the external roundups described above, except that here you’ll look back through your own archives to see what you’ve done in certain categories or tags.
+This is the same basic thought as the external roundups described above, but here, you’ll look back through your own archives to see what you’ve done in certain categories or tags.

 In the same way you can get ideas from the comment sections of other websites, you can get great ideas from your own comment sections.
-If readers are asking questions or telling you what you should have included, you can use that to create new content.
+If readers are asking questions or telling you what you should have included, you can use this information to create new content.